nidhic3019/ThoughtWorks-Challenge-API/README.md

 # ThoughtWorks-Challenge-API
-Challenge Api by Thoughtwork resolution
+Challenge Api by Thoughtwork resolution.
-Refer first the document of Level explained in Levels-ThoughtWorksChallengesApi.txt
+Refer the document of Levels explained in Levels-ThoughtWorksChallengesApi.txt